Knoedel Stuffed Red Squash

 Sage Knoedel Stuffed Red Squash

-Just to clarify, this squash is stuffed with a sage semmelknödel which is made from bread, not kartoffelknödel which is made from potato.
+Just to clarify, this squash is stuffed with a sage semmelknödel, which is made from bread, not kartoffelknödel, which is made from potato.

 If you don’t fancy or don’t have any sage on hand, use whatever fresh herb or combination of herbs you like in the knoedel.
-I liked the combination of the sage and the sunflower seeds added depth and crunch to the knoedel.
+I liked the combination of the sage and the sunflower seeds add depth and crunch to the knoedel.

 Sage Knoedel Stuffed Red Squash